carbon-language/carbon-lang/llvm/docs/CommandGuide/llvm-symbolizer.rst

   Print the file's path relative to the compilation directory, instead of the absolute path.
 If the command-line to the compiler included the full path, this will be the same as the default.

-.. _llvm-symbolizer-opt-use-symbol-table:

-.. option:: --use-symbol-table

-  Prefer function names stored in symbol table to function names in debug info sections.
-Defaults to true.

 .. option:: --verbose